Skeleton Crew (film): Plot

 In the previously sealed attic the rest of the group find a Moviola showing Skeleton Crew itself, everything up until that very moment.
 As everyone theorizes that it is like reality itself has become blurred and they are inside a horror film, the machinery shows Klasu in a pit with Mike.
 Steven throws two spiked clubs into the hole, and has Klasu and Mike fight for their freedom.
 The former wins, but Steven goes back on his word, and burns Klasu to death with spotlights.
 The next to die is Erno, who is locked in the attic and bombarded with sound, causing a fatal aneurysm.

 While he, Lisa, and Anna are looking for another way out due to the main doors being sealed, Darius is captured, strung up, and impaled by a spear attached to a camera set on a dolly.
 Steven then takes Anna, severs her right arm and left leg, and leaves her for Lisa to find.
 Anna begs for death, and Lisa comes close to mercy killing her, but upon realizing that this scenario is almost an exact recreation of the opening of Silent Creek, fakes passing out.
 When an angered Steven approaches her, Lisa shoots him several times with a dead crew member's gun.
 Steven survives being shot, and upon realizing he cannot be killed due to the supernatural presence in the asylum, Lisa shoots herself in the mouth to spite Steve and ruin his film.
 However, Lisa survives the suicide attempt, and wakes up tied to chair, with Steven about to torture her with a blowtorch.

 In a post-credits scene, Steven is shown watching Skeleton Crew in a theatre.
 A viewer yells out "Ah, mate, that really sucked.
 Weren't even any fucking tits!"

 Release

 Lightning Media released Skeleton Crew on DVD 21 July 2009.

 Reception

-David Johnon of DVD Verdict wrote that it was well put together and "different and cool".
+David Johnson of DVD Verdict wrote that it was well put together and "different and cool".
 Bill Gibron of DVD Talk rated the film 1.5/5 stars and called it "a crime, the kind of waste of effort affront that makes you rethink your love of the genre in the first place."